bradeneliason/PumasDocs.jl/docs/src/analysis/vpc.md

 The following keyword arguments are supported:

     - `quantiles::NTuple{3,Float64}`: A three-tuple of the quantiles for which the quantiles will be computed.
 The default is `(0.1, 0.5, 0.9)` which computes the 10th, 50th and 90th percentile.
-    - `level::Real`: Probability level to use for the simulated prediction intervals.
+    - `level::Real`: Probability level to use for the simulated confidence intervals around each of the quantiles.
 The default is `0.95`.
     - `dv::Symbol`: The name of the dependent variable to use for the VPCs, passed in as a `Symbol`.
 The default is the first dependent variable in the dataset.
     - `stratify_by`: The covariates to be used for stratification.
 Takes an array of the `Symbol`s of the stratification covariates.
     - `ensemblealg`: This is passed to the `simobs` call while the `reps` simulations.
 For more description check the docs for `simobs`.